 Since potatoes are nightshade vegetables, it is very important to prepare them properly.
 Green or sprouted potatoes can cause gastric distress or even pain issues.

 Solanine is an anti-nutrient found in potatoes.
-It defends the plant against insects, disease, and animals.
-Exposure to light increases solanine production as this helps prevent a potato which is out of the ground from being eaten.
+It defends the plant against insects, diseases, and animals.
+Exposure to light increases solanine production as this helps prevent a potato that is out of the ground from being eaten.
 This process is what turns the potato green under the skin.
 Be sure to only use potatoes that are not green under the skin when you peel or cut them up.
 Also, avoid using potatoes that have sprouted.
 If your potato only has a few small sprouts, be sure to cut them off as you are chopping them up to make potato soup or any other dish.
 If the potatoes have lots of sprouts, it is best to discard them as they are likely too high in solanine for safe consumption.

 Also, never store potatoes in the refrigerator.
 The cold temperatures negatively affect their taste.
 Store them in a dry, dark pantry.
 This will reduce the potential for sprouting as well as maintain their flavor.

-If you haven’t noticed already, organic potatoes taste sooooo much better than conventionally grown potatoes.
+If you haven’t noticed already, organic potatoes taste so much better than conventionally grown potatoes.
 If you can only afford to buy one organic vegetable for this recipe, make it the potatoes!
 Yukon Gold potatoes taste the best in this potato soup recipe, although any type works fine.